Edinburgh University Sports, 1965: Alistair Blamire (30) and Fergus Murray immediately behind.

 The District championships were held on the last Saturday in May as usual and, as usual, there were many University medal winners.
 In the West the winning students were Hodelet in the half mile in 1:52.2, HC Robertson in the long jump with Foster second and the triple jump, D Edmunds in the shot and AL Sutherland in the discus.
 In Edinburgh the East District title winners were Nottage in the 100 (9.8) and 220 (22.1), AF Murray (three miles), W Ewing (A) steeplechase, and LM Bryce in the hammer.

-The peak of Scottish Universities athletics is the national championships and they were held on 4th May at Craiglockhart.
+The peak of Scottish Universities athletics is the Scottish Universities championships and they were held on 4th May at Craiglockhart.
 Top man was Aberdeen’s medical student from the Bahamas Bernie Nottage who won the 100 yards in 9.9 and 220 in 22.2.
-Other doubles were from HC Robertson (G) in long and triple jumps and DM Edmuds in shot and discus.
-There were three best championship performances – by Edmunds in the shot (49’5″), LM Bryce (E) hammer (183′ 6″) and Miss J Goodall in the 880 yards (2:28.0).
+Other doubles were from HC Robertson (G) in long and triple jumps and DM Edmunds in shot and discus.
+There were three best championship performances – by Edmunds in the shot (49’5″), LM Bryce (E) hammer (183′ 6″) and Miss J Goodall (A) in the 880 yards (2:28.0).
 The men’s team trophy (the Rosebery Cup) went to Edinburgh (63 points to Aberdeen’s 44), the women’s contest was won by Edinburgh (40) from Aberdeen (29) and the contest between Edinburgh and Glasgow, combined men’s and women’s teams, for the Appleton Trophy which hadbeen included here, was won by Edinburgh, 103 points to 70.

-Aberdeen had six first places – Nottage in both sprints, Dixon in the 440, Ewing in the Mile, Fowlie in the javelin and the 4 x 110 yards relay.
+Aberdeen had six first places – Bernie Nottage in both sprints, John Dixon in the 440, Bill Ewing in the Mile, Doug Fowlie in the javelin and the 4 x 110 yards relay.
 Other winners were Sinclair (E) from Weatherhead (HW) in the 880, Murray from DG Bryan-Jones (both Edinburgh) in the three miles, Stevenson (E) from Foster (G) in the 120y hurdles, Foster from Stevenson in the 440y hurdles, Souter (G) high jump and Balchin (E) pole vault.
 Women’s winners were K Goodfellow (E) 100 and 220y, A Barron (A) 440y, A Dixon (E) 80m hurdles, P Fernie (G) high jump, R Mawer (St A) long jump, E Taylor (A) discus, E Sheddon (E) javelin and Glasgow won the relay.

 Gareth Bryan Jones, Westerlands, 1968, BUSF Championships